frkatona/IRIntCopy/readme.txt

-This python script reads all IR Data CSVs in a folder from a given path, normalizes/baseline-corrects them, and plots them, either as superposed scatterplots or bar graphs for a peak area within each spectrum
+This python script reads all IR Data CSVs in a folder from a given path, normalizes/baseline-corrects them, and plots them as superposed scatterplots and bar graphs for a peak area within each spectrum

+For now, run from the spectraHandler script

 Resources:
  - J Hofman's 2016 "IR Spectroscopic Method for Determiation of Silicone Cross-Linking"